thedamon/writing/doodles/doodles.md

+---

+I’m sorry.
+I just started a new medication that makes me want to punch all of you in the face.

+---

 Can the curtain of this stage be like your eyes when they are being opened up to a new understanding?
 Can it be an eyelid?
 Could it slide half shut during the dull, talky bits?
 Who is operating that curtain?
 And is he in a fight with the director?

 ---